ruggeri/tech-notes/ai/neural-nets.md

-# Lectures 1-4: Introduction and FF NN
+# Week 1: Basic Concepts/Introduction

 * ML is good for tasks where humans don't know how to write a program that performs a task (vision).
 Or maybe it is inherently a